nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 Q. I would like to port a module written in Python 2 syntax for use as an NVDA add-on.

 This cannot be done easily.
 One handy module for this purpose is six, which allows running Python 2 and 3 code.
-NVDA 2019.3 and later is strictly a Python 3 release.
+NVDA 2019.3 and later is strictly a Python 3 release, and from January 2022 onwards, Python 3 is required.

 Q. My add-on uses GUI facility, and after installing NVDA 2018.3, I get errors related to wxPython.